 Walk & Talk Series

-Groups are led by a coterie of local subject-matter and parks experts who will share with you their insights into these intriguing places.
-Read on to find the Walk & Talk that’s right for you – then RSVP via the contact information below.
+Introduced in 2018, Walk & Talk groups are led by a coterie of local subject-matter and parks experts who share with you their insights into intriguing places throughout Minneapolis Parks.
+Past Walk & Talks have included the Winchell Trail and Shingle Creek, in addition to those featured below.

-ACTIVITY LEVEL: Moderate 3-mile walk on mostly paved trail
+Activity Level: Easy 3-mile walk on mostly paved trail and sidewalk

 Get an insider’s view of how the Minneapolis Riverfront will soon transform through the most visionary parks-building effort in generations.
 You’ll learn about the storied history and exciting future of the Central Riverfront.
 Sights you’ll see include the Stone Arch Bridge and St. Anthony Falls, and the on-the-brink-of-construction Water Works park project.

-ACTIVITY LEVEL: Easy 2-mile roundtrip walk on paved trail
+Activity Level: Easy 2-mile walk on paved trail and grass

 How to Register